 Dear Quilters, Quilt Owners and Readers,

 The book is based on the columns I wrote for the Wyoming State Quilt Guild’s newsletter and posted here.
-The information has been updated with the assistance of Jeananne Wright, AQS-certified quilt appraiser and antique quilt expert.
-The 48-page book is illustrated with 32 black and white photos.
-It’s printed on slick paper and has a full-color paperback cover.
+The information has been verified by Jeananne Wright, AQS-certified quilt appraiser and antique quilt expert.
+The 48-page book is illustrated with 32 photos.

 Here is a list of the chapters: